Production Concept – Definition, History, Features, Examples, and Pros/Cons

 Widespread Availability

-The key belief is that customers prefer products that are readily available.
+The key belief is that customers prefer readily available products.
 Companies strive to flood the market with their goods, ensuring that customers can easily access them whenever they need them.

 Price-Centric Approach